 Here are some examples and tips for understanding the way that CoinTracker represents blockchain transactions and related information.

-Debits (sends, payments, or tokens traded) are shown in the left column.
-Purchases and receives are shown in the right column.
+Outgoing (debits, sends, payments, or tokens traded) are shown in the left column.
+Incoming, (purchases and receives) are shown in the right column.

 Below, minus signs on the left and plus signs on the right are highlighted in yellow.

-The information displayed below the debited amount can vary depending on the type of transaction.
+The information displayed below the outgoing( debited) amount can vary depending on the type of transaction.

 The screenshot below shows a "Buy" transaction.
 The user paid $220 USD to purchase 0.04975423 ETH.
 The information that shows under the debited USD amount is the cost of one ETH at the time of the buy (pulled from Nomics.com), followed by the exchange fee, which was paid in USD.